 Therefore, the magnitude of the distance of the point from the wire (r) is 2.5 m

 The magnitude of the magnetic field at that point is given by the relation:

 The point is located normal to the wire length at a distance of 2.5 m.
 The direction of the current in the wire is vertically downward.
 Hence, according to Maxwell’s right-hand thumb rule, the direction of the magnetic field at the given point is vertically upward.

-Q 4.4) A flat overhead electrical cable carries a current of 90 A in the east to west course.
-What is the direction and magnitude of the magnetic field due to the current 1.5 m below the line?
+Q 4.4) A horizontal overhead power line carries a current of 90 A in east to west direction.
+What is the magnitude and direction of the magnetic field due to the current 1.5 m below the line?

 The magnitude of the current in the power line is (I) = 90 A